 5. Climate concerns

-Huskies do best in colder climates.
+Huskies do best in cold weather.
 They're originally from the Arctic, and their fluffy coats, paws, ears, and even eyes are all examples of physical adaptions that make them perfectly suited to cold temperatures.
 You don't need to live in the North Pole to own a Husky, but climate should still be a concern.

 Huskies overheat easily, and they don't do well in hot, tropical areas.
 If you live somewhere where it's warm all year-round, be prepared to keep the AC running and provide your dog with suitable shade and water when outside.